Adrianbarros/mosaic-tech-interview/README.md

 Welcome to the team at Mosaic!
 Here is an overview of the project.
-I Hope this is can prove a bit of my technical skills.
+I hope this can prove a bit of my technical skills.
 Thank you for making the time to check my work and hopefully consider it sufficient.

 ---